aceobj/boostswap/README.md

 # The BoostSwap
-[BoostSwap](https://boostswap.org) aims to provide another DeFi platform for crypto-investors.
+[BoostSwap](https://boostswap.org) is a fully decentralized protocol for automated liquidity provision based on Ethereum with Yield Farming.
+Frequently called methods are optimized so as to spend less gas for usual transactions.

 Design